TanStack Start: A Mental Model for Next.js Developers

 The second question is harder to answer incorrectly.

 Next.js routing is a file system convention.
 The folder structure app/blog/[slug]/page.tsx creates a route /blog/:slug.
 This is intuitive, but the type system has no idea what slug is.
+TanStack Router generates a fully typed route tree at build time instead — every path param, search param, and loader return type flows through TypeScript with no manual annotation:

 // Next.js — params typed as Promise<Record<string, string>>